How to Use Oxine® (AH)

-- Prepare the active solution by placing 3.5 fl. oz. of OXINE® AH concentrate per gallon of working solution into a clean plastic pail and add 10 grams of the Citric Acid Crystals (no less than 99% pure).
+- Prepare the active solution by placing 3.5 fl. oz. of Oxine® AH concentrate per gallon of working solution into a clean plastic pail and add 10 grams of the Citric Acid Crystals (no less than 99 percent pure).
 Prepare in a well-ventilated area.
-Allow the crystals to dissolve and activate the solution, which takes about 5 minutes.
-To this solution, add 1 gallon of clean potable water.
+Allow the crystals to dissolve and activate the solution, which takes about five minutes.
+To this solution, add one gallon of clean potable water.
 This will yield a working solution containing 500 ppm of available chlorine dioxide.

 - To apply, use a commercial sprayer and saturate all surfaces.
 Leave on for 10 minutes.
 Use a NIOSH/MSHA approved respirator.